 Certainty often leads to unloving actions.

 When one is certain what God thinks according to the Bible, perhaps out of fear or respect for a Supreme Being, this can lead to threatening or forcing supposed certainty on others.
-Condemning gays, though those who accept Scriptures as authoritative don’t agree the Bible disapproves of homosexuality and denying women entrance into the priesthood or pastorate have been justified in God’s name.
-Besides, God doesn’t even force beliefs though surely God is certain because that doesn’t lead to changed hearts.
+Condemning gays, though those who accept Scriptures as authoritative don’t agree the Bible disapproves of homosexuality.
+Denying women entrance into the priesthood or pastorate have been justified in God’s name.
+Anyway, God knows forcing beliefs doesn’t really lead to lasting convictions.

 Uncertainty can lead to acting more loving.

 Being unable to declare the certainty or morality of our opinions forces us to listen and express ideas openly.
 Starting a conversation with “I may be wrong” more likely leads to new understandings and creative solutions.
-Try it in marriage!
-Conversations change when humbleness is part of the tone.
-Certainty when it comes to political matters such as taxes or health plans has lead to justifying verbal or physical violence in the name of God or morality.
+Try it in relationships!
+Uncertainty doesn’t result in lawlessness.
+Who doesn’t know God hates murder, sexual abuse, stealing, adultery, even not treating others like you want to be treated?
+Continually evaluating the most loving approach is better than claiming certainty and being wrong.

-Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts only.
+Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts.
 No other unrelated emails will be sent.
 Go to About/Using This Site tab at top of page or Menu on phones to help navigate this Site.
-If you wish to discuss anything I have written, you can email me at email@example.com
+If you wish to discuss anything I have written you can email me at firstname.lastname@example.org or like my page on FACEBOOK and leave a comment.
+I also blog at http://donewithreligion.com